Reaching STUDENTS…Building LIVES

-ACS promotes the education of Christian values in our students and lets these values be the guiding force behind life at our school.
+Acadiana Christian School promotes the education of Christian values in our students and lets these values be the guiding force behind life at our school.
 We remain dedicated to teaching the truth of God’s word so we promote His godly principles in every aspect of school life.
-Through programs like the ACS Spirit Committee to the unity of our dress code, ACS student life is all about building PRIDE in our students.
+Through programs like the ACS Spirit Committee to the unity of our dress code, ACS student life is all about Reaching STUDENTS and Building LIVES.

-A dress code goes a long way in producing a peaceful atmosphere at Assembly Christian School.
+A dress code goes a long way in producing a peaceful atmosphere at Acadiana Christian School.
 There are several important reasons why a uniform is required at ACS:

 - To de-emphasize outward appearance and stress in its place the need for inner beauty and character development.